gusindra/hireach/resources/markdown/terms.md

 # Terms of Service

-TELIXCEL (“we”, “us”, “our”), owns and operates Telixcel.
-Telixcel provides you with a full-suite of retail management solutions to boost sales and working efficiency for both of your online and offline businesses (“Services”) that you may access through our website at https://telixcel.com  (“Website”).
+HiReach (“we”, “us”, “our”), owns and operates HiReach.
+HiReach provides you with a full-suite of retail management solutions to boost sales and working efficiency for both of your online and offline businesses (“Services”) that you may access through our website at https://hireach.firmapps.ai  (“Website”).

 This page sets out our Services and Website terms of use (“Terms”).
 The Terms on this page are important because they describe: